 The heart of any EMS system is the communications control center.
 If this control center is the cornerstone of the EMS system, then the dispatcher is the key to the control center.

-At OSF Life Flight, this department is called Flight Com, and it is staffed with Flight Communication Specialists with at least an EMT-B certification and/or extensive experience in medical communications, emergency dispatching, or flight communications; with all having obtained IAMTCS flight communicator certification, the industry standard for specialized training for helicopter emergency medical service communication, within the first two years of employment.
+At OSF Life Flight, this department is called Flight Communications, and it is staffed with Flight Communication Specialists with extensive experience in medical communications, emergency dispatching, or flight communications; with all having obtained IAMTCS flight communicator certification, the industry standard for specialized training for helicopter emergency medical service communication, within the first two years of employment.